GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most important single aspect of software development is to be clear about what you are trying to build.
+> ### When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
+The bearing of a child takes nine months, no matter how many women are assigned.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts